 The lake is a micro wetlands environment, an ideal habitat for dozens of species of wildlife.
 At various times of the day you may see different species of ducks, perhaps some Canada geese, various small shore birds and once in a while you may even spot a blue heron fishing for its lunch.
 Overhead, atop a tall pole at each end of the lake, a couple of osprey families have nests.
 Bring your binoculars and definitely bring your camera for some great shots!

-The BC Government has designated Dorothy Lake as one of the province’s 19 “youth-accompanied waters,” meaning that the following are permitted to fish in the lake:
+Although the lake is posted with no-fishing signs, it is designated by the BC Government as one of the province’s 19 “youth-accompanied waters,” meaning that the following are permitted to fish in the lake:

 - kids and youth under 16 years of age (no fishing license needed) if accompanied by up to two adults